holepunchto/is-text-file/README.md

 # is-text-file

-> Determines whether a filename is plain text using heuristics based on extensions, extensionless files, and dotfiles
+> Determines whether a filename is plain text using heuristics based on extensions, common filenames, and dotfiles

 ```
 npm install is-text-file